ros-industrial/industrial_calibration/README.md

-manual_calt_adjust               -- Allows using the keyboard to adjust a mutable transform. typing x or X increases or decreases translation in x etc mutable_joint_state_publisher    -- Publishes the joint states for all joints defined in the input yaml file, allows update and save. ros_robot_trigger_action_service -- Service which triggers a scene by moving a robot (using Moveit!) to a new pose trigger_serice                   -- A very simple example of a scene trigger.
+manual_calt_adjust               -- Allows using the keyboard to adjust a mutable transform. typing x or X increases or decreases translation in x etc mutable_joint_state_publisher    -- Publishes the joint states for all joints defined in the input yaml file, allows update and save. ros_robot_trigger_action_service -- Service which triggers a scene by moving a robot (using Moveit!) to a new pose TO COMPILE THIS NODE use >>  catkin build --cmake-args -DUSE_MOVEIT="True" trigger_serice                   -- A very simple example of a scene trigger.
 Set a parameter to trigger a scene target_display_node              -- publishes a marker array that looks like a modified circle grid target (no stl required)